NaleVex/NaleVex/README.md

-- 👋 Hi, I’m @NaleVex, 29yo.
+- 👋 Hi, I’m Eugene, 29yo.
-- 👀 I’m interested in making some useful things like bots for discord, telegram and games.
+- 👀 Interested in making some useful things like bots for discord, telegram and games.
-- 🌱 I’m currently learning Python, using it for automation routine stuff at work.
+- 🌱 Currently learning Python, using it for automation routine stuff at work.
 Learning about AI as well, just started.
+Also peek at different languages and technologies, love to learn new stuff.
-- 💞️ I’m looking to collaborate on game projects (little home hobby): UE5 or GoDot.
+- 💞️ Looking to collaborate on game projects (little home hobby): UE5 or GoDot.
-- 📫 Idk why but you can find me in discord: FunApple#6412
+- 📫 Idk why but you can find me in discord: @funapple
 - 🔏 I use private repos playing with my projects

 <!---